dalkurdi/DermGerm-app-landing/README.md

-# SkinCheck App Landing Page
+# DermGerm App Landing Page

-This repo hosts the code for the SkinCheck in-clinic app landing page.
+This repo hosts the code for the DermGerm in-clinic app landing page.

 ## Feedback
 If you have feedback regarding bugs or improvements, please @ me on Twitter @DermGermApp or write me an email.
 You can find my contact info on my website.